-So you want to optimize your performance by running your code on multiple threads?
+You want to improve performance by running your code on multiple threads?
 Then this training is for you!

-This training covers the best ways to run code in parallel in Java today.
-We will deep dive into the concept of a thread pool executor, heavily used over the past 20+ years and in every major modern Java framework.
-The content was brainstormed with hundreds of developers in dozens of companies, so you will benefit from the collective experience of a huge number of projects.
+This workshop covers the best ways to run code in parallel in Java today.
+We will deep dive into the concept of a thread pool executor, heavily used over the past 20+ years and present in every major modern Java framework.
+We'll see how they work, how big should you size them, how to avoid blocking precious threads, as well as pitfalls in exception handling, parallel streams, and Thread Locals.

-This is the recording of a 3.5 intense hours of live webinar that took place in December 2020.
+This is the recording of a 3.5 hours live webinar that took place in December 2020.

 - Thread - Fundamentals